zhuhao-nju/facescape/README.md

 The code of detailed riggable 3D face prediction in our paper is released [here](https://github.com/yanght321/Detailed3DFace.git).

 ### ChangeLog
+* **2021/5/13** <br>
+Fitting demo is added to toolkit.
+Please note if you download bilinear model v1.6 before 2021/5/13, you need to download it again, because some parameters required by fitting demo are supplemented.
 * **2021/4/14** <br>
 The bilinear model has been updated to 1.6, check it [here](/doc/doc_bilinear_model.md).<br>
 The new bilinear model now can be downloaded from *NJU drive* or *Google Drive* without requesting a license key.
 Check it [here](/doc/external_link_fsbm.md).<br>